 I wanted to stay somewhere close to the highway as we were going to be on our way to Srinagar the next morning.

-Just before Jammu, I stopped and Googled for One Earth Trinetar that Jitender had suggested.
+Just before Jammu, I stopped and Googled One Earth Trinetar which Jitender had suggested.
 It was showing nearby, just on the other side of the road.
 We took a U-turn and reached the hotel.

 One Earth Trinetar